-The building is provided with a Cerberus MXL-V two-stage, zoned fire alarm system with integrated emergency voice paging and firefighters' telephones.
-The main fire alarm panel, complete with an active graphic annunciator, is in the CACF, accessed from the ground floor lobby.
+The building is provided with a Gamewell Electronics - Flex Alert, two-stage, zoned fire alarm system with emergency voice communication and firefighters' telephones.
+The main fire alarm panel, complete with an active graphic annunciator, is located in the CACF, accessed from the ground floor north lobby.
 A common system trouble indicator is located at the main security desk on the ground floor.

-The system is provided with emergency power from internal batteries, some of which are located inside the control equipment, with the balance located in separate panel enclosures.
+The system is provided with emergency power from internal batteries, which are located inside the control equipment.
 The battery backup is capable of operating the system for a period of 24 hr in supervisory mode, followed by 2 hr of alarm operation.